 Foreclosure sales dropped in 2010 for the first time in Arizona and Nevada.
 California dropped for the second year in a row, while Oregon and Washington both saw increased foreclosure sales.

-Foreclosure Sales is based on auction sales either back to the bank or to a 3rd party.
-Numbers based on auction results excpet for 2007 to 2009 for states other than CA where we counted the filing of trustees deeds.
+Foreclosure Sales are based on auction sales either back to the bank or to a 3rd party.
+Numbers based on auction results except for 2007 to 2009 for states other than CA where we counted the filing of trustees deeds.